The Zaban Paradies Center

 Couples are referred to the Zaban Paradies Center (ZPC) through numerous social services agencies in the Atlanta area.
 The Center maintains strong partnerships with other non-profits and agencies to help find permanent housing for its residents as well.

 ZPC has 20 private rooms for couples, housing up to 40 residents at a time.
-The facility has several shared spaces for workshops, counseling, relaxation, and quiet reflection.
+The center has several shared spaces for workshops, counseling, relaxation, and quiet reflection.
 The center also has a kitchen, laundry facilities, and a computer lab.

 How We Do It

 Volunteer support is a critical success factor for the Center.
 Volunteers from numerous educational, religious and service-oriented organizations provide hot meals every evening during the residential dinner, bagged lunches for residents to take with them during the day, and expertise to help residents with life skills development and clothing for residents who are in need.

 In addition, as an independent non-profit, financial contributions are critical to the Center’s ability to fulfill its mission.